jgoncalocouto/economics_metrics/README.md

 The dashboard lets you select the series to display, adjust the date range, and download the filtered data as a CSV file directly from the interface.

+Use the sidebar to switch between US (FRED) and Euro area (ECB) data sources.
+When the ECB option is selected, the dashboard displays the Harmonised Index of Consumer Prices (HICP) annual rate and the 3-month Euribor reference rate.